Maniac Cop: Cast

+Production

+Shooting took place in New York City and Los Angeles.
+Due to the film's low-budget, only three days of exterior location shooting took place in New York, with the remainder of the film shot in Los Angeles.

+Sam Raimi was an uncredited second unit director, mostly contributing to the St. Patrick's Day Parade sequence, which was filmed guerrilla-style during the actual parade.

 Release

 Theatrical

-Maniac Cop was released May 13, 1988.
+Maniac Cop was released by Shapiro-Glickenhaus Entertainment on May 13, 1988.
 It played in 50 theaters and had a U.S. gross of $671,382.

 Home media

 The film was first released on DVD on April 8, 1998, by Elite Entertainment and included a commentary by director William Lustig, writer Larry Cohen, star Bruce Campbell, and composer Jay Chattaway as well as a trailer and deleted scenes.
 Later, on November 14, 2006, a "special edition" DVD was released by Synapse Films.
 This version includes the film restored and re-mastered with a DTS soundtrack.
 In October 2011, Synapse Films released a Blu-ray edition of the film.

 Reception

-Rotten Tomatoes reports that 56% of 16 surveyed critics gave the film a positive review; the average rating was 5.10/10.
+Rotten Tomatoes reports that 53% of 17 surveyed critics gave the film a positive review.
 Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 10 critics, indicating "mixed or average" reviews.
 The film was mostly panned by critics at the time of its release.
 Variety called it a "disappointing thriller that wastes an oddball premise".
 Caryn James of The New York Times called it an amateurish film with stiff acting and dialogue.
 Chris Willman of the Los Angeles Times wrote that film quickly becomes an uninteresting Friday the 13th clone.
 Time Out London criticized the film as formulaic and said that it might have been better had writer-producer Cohen directed it himself.
 Richard Harrington of The Washington Post called the script "undernourished and obvious".

 Reviewing the Blu-ray release, J. Hurtado of ScreenAnarchy wrote that despite its faults, Maniac Cop deserves mention as one of the last exploitation films set in New York City.
 Tom Becker of DVD Verdict called it "a fun, mindless gorefest".
 Bill Gibron of DVD Talk rated it 4.5/5 stars and called it "one of the era's finest forgotten gems", deserving of a critical reappraisal.
 Noel Murray of The A.V.
 Club rated it B− and called it a goofy film that was always meant to inhabit the shelves of independent video rental stores.
 Gareth Jones of Dread Central rated it four out of five stars and called it a cult film that is "amongst the cream of the crop of late-eighties low-budget horror".
 Bloody Disgusting rated it five out of ten stars and questioned why the film has a cult following when it has a poor script and direction, uneven tone, and boring kills.

 Campbell said of the film that it was "not a good movie" when viewed in hindsight, but it initially struck him as "perfectly legit".